-- Take off the shoes – Onsen always have traditional floors (tatami) in the changing rooms, walking in with shoes on these floors is a great reason for embarrassment.
+- Take your shoes off – Onsen always have traditional floors ( tatami ) in the changing rooms, entering with shoes on these floors is a big reason for embarrassment.
 There will always be a place for you to take off your shoes before entering the locker room or even the venue;

-- Don't get in the wrong bath – Bathrooms are usually divided into sex, most of the time the female bath is represented by the red towel with the kanji for woman (女) and the male bath will be represented by the blue towel and the kanji for man (男);
+- Do not enter the wrong bath – Bathrooms are usually divided into genders, most often the female bath is represented by the red towel with the kanji for woman (女) and the male will be represented by the blue towel and the kanji for man (男);

-- Take off your clothes – Virtually all onsen prohibits entering the bath with clothes.
-So don't be ashamed to be naked around others.
-Take off your clothes and place them in the baskets or lockers provided.
-The only thing you can take with you to the onsen is a small towel, which should not get wet and can be placed over your head;
+- Removing your clothes – Practically all onsen forbid entering the bath with clothes.
+So don't be shy about being naked around others.
+Take off your clothes and place them in the provided baskets or lockers.
+The only thing you can take with you to the onsen is a small towel, which should not be wet and can be placed over your head;

-- shower first – No onsen allows you to enter the bath without washing first.
-Some provide a stool with a shower head.
+- Shower first – No onsen allows you to enter the bath without washing first.
+Some provide a footstool with a shower head.
 Others you will find a bucket with

-Of course there are slight differences in the rules from onsen to onsen.
-They are often affixed to walls in Japanese.
+Of course there are small differences in the rules from onsen to onsen.
+They are usually posted on the walls in Japanese.
 See what people do to imitate them.

 Tips for bathing in hot springs

-- Consume large amounts of water before taking a shower.
-You can avoid dehydration and sweating because of the heat of the spa;
+- Consume large amounts of water before bathing.
+You can avoid dehydration and sweating from the hot springs;

-- Before entering the bath rinse your body to get used to the temperature.
-During the cold season, start by warming your hands and feet first, then gradually warm up the rest of your body.
-(Blood pressure is usually highest before showering.)
+- Before getting into the shower, rinse your body to get used to the temperature.
+During the cold season, start by warming the hands and feet first, then gradually warm the rest of the body.
+(Blood pressure is usually highest before a shower.)

-- when leaving the bath ssimply drying with a towel will suffice.
+- When you get out of the shower, simply drying off with a towel will suffice.
 The sodium content will preserve the skin's natural moisture.
-But take it easy.
+But leave calmly.

 - After the shower you will feel relaxed, but your body is tired, so it is recommended that you rest for 30 to 60 minutes, stay hydrated and enjoy a good meal;